Introduction to R

 What is R?

-R is a powerful statistical environment and programming language for the analysis and visualization of data.
-The associated Bioconductor and CRAN package repositories provide many additional R packages for statistical data analysis for a wide array of research areas.
+R is a statistical environment and programming language for the analysis and visualization of data.
+The associated Bioconductor and CRAN package repositories provide many additional R packages for statistical data analysis across a wide array of research areas.
 The R software is free and runs on all common operating systems.

 Why Using R?